 HOW IT WORKS:

-I think that these conversations are at their best when conducted informally, over lunch or coffee, while doing hallway duty—those minutes-long opportunities to connect with your colleagues.
-Of course they can also work in more formal settings, like evaluations, but you are not evaluating them, you are receiving feedback for yourself.
+These conversations are at their best when conducted informally—over lunch or coffee, while doing hallway duty, etc. You only need a few minutes to connect with colleagues.
+Of course, prompts can also work in more formal settings, but it might be more difficult to receive honest feedback that way.

-When you receive feedback from employees in this way be aware of your reactions.
-Always say “Thank you,” let them know that their feedback is important, and tell them what you will do to respond to it.
-Don’t assume at first that their feedback is 100% honest.
-You are working to build an open honest relationship.
-You might think they are totally off-base, but you also have a different perspective.
+When you receive feedback from teachers in this way, be aware of your reactions.
+Always thank them, let them know that what they say is important, and tell them what you will do to respond to it even if it is thinking further.
+Don’t assume at first that their responses are 100% honest.
+You are working to build an open, honest relationship.
+You might think they are totally off base, but you also have a different perspective.

-Ask yourself why teachers might be in such a different place from you on a specific topic.
-This lets your employee know you’re aware of his frustration and provides him with an opportunity to enlighten you.
+If you find discontentment or disagreement, ask yourself why teachers might be in such a different place on a specific topic and discuss.
+This lets your staff know that you’re aware of this situation and provide them with an opportunity to enlighten you.

-Whether you believe that your employee’s frustrations are warranted or not, it’s better to know why discontent is breeding than to dismiss or misunderstand it.
+Whether you believe that an employee’s frustrations are warranted or not, it’s better to know why discontent is breeding than to dismiss or misunderstand it.

 HOW IT WORKS:

-The 360 Degree Review Survey for Math Coaches is meant to be used by a math coach, math specialist, or math supervisor.
+The 360° Review Survey about Math Coaches can be used by a math coach, math specialist, or math supervisor to receive feedback.

-The people who complete the 360 Degree Review Survey for Math Coaches are going to want anonymity in order for them to be honest with you.
-For this reason, it is common for someone besides you to be responsible for collecting the surveys and compiling the results.
+The people who complete the 360° Review Survey about Math Coaches are going to want anonymity to be honest with you.
+For this reason, it is common for someone besides you to collect the surveys and compile the results.

-The results of a 360 Degree Review Survey for Math Coaches process can be challenging.
+The results of a 360° Review Survey about Math Coaches process can be challenging.
 If you embark on one, be prepared!
 Our own perceptions of our strengths and weaknesses can be quite different from those of our colleagues.
 That’s why getting their honest opinion is so important.